sofwerx/swx-devops/README.md

 This enables you to manage multiple profiles for different AWS credentials under different profiles.

-1. Either create these files with a text editor (they are in an .ini file format internally) as decribed below, or use the following commands to prompt you:
+1. Either create these files with a text editor (they are in an .ini file format internally) as decribed below

-    mkdir ~/.aws
-    touch ~/.aws/config ~/.aws/credentials
-    aws configure --profile sofwerx

-or
+or use the following commands:

     mkdir secrets/aws
     touch secrets/aws/config secrets/aws/credentials